aarron-lee/Parking-Lot-Manager/README.md

 ```
 type in each car size and brand, as SIZE BRAND, followed by the 'Enter' key (e.g. '15 Dodge', or '45 Jaguar').
 type in 'stop' to stop adding cars

-> 15 Dodge
+ 15 Dodge
-> 45 Jaguar
+ 45 Jaguar
-> 10 Mercedes
+ 10 Mercedes
-> 20 Audi
+ 20 Audi
-> stop
+ stop
->
+optimal profit value is: $180
+cars have been parked!
 ```

-This should print out the optimal profit, and park the cars. e.g.
-`optimal profit value is: $180, cars have been parked!`